Stationary Heterogeneous-Agent Models in Continuous Time: Introduction

 \section{Introduction}

 We study a heterogeneous-agent\footnote{Households are heterogeneous because of income shocks that are idiosyncratic to each household, not due to different utility functions or dynamics.
 This should not be confused with heterogeneity modeled through graphon games.} economy with monetary and fiscal authorities who issue nominal government debt and levy taxes, respectively.
-Our framework is rooted in the Fiscal Theory of the Price Level (FTPL), but while at the core of many FTPL models lie representative-agent models, we introduce household heterogeneity in the tradition of Bewley-Huggett-Aiyagari \cite{bewley1986stationary,huggett1993risk,aiyagari1994uninsured}.
-Such heterogeneous-agent models have become central to modern macroeconomics, see for example Cherrier, Duarte and Sa\"{i}di \cite{CHERRIER2023104497}.
-As emphasized by Kaplan, Nikolakoudis, and Violante \cite{kaplan2023price}, while representative agent models only allow stationary equilibria in which governments run primary surpluses, the models we consider has equilibria with primary deficits---a prominent feature of empirical data from the United States since 1970 and Japan.
+We follow Kaplan, Nikolakoudis, and Violante \cite{kaplan2023price} to introduce household heterogeneity in the tradition of Bewley-Huggett-Aiyagari \cite{bewley1986stationary,huggett1993risk,aiyagari1994uninsured} in a model of Fiscal Theory of the Price Level (FTPL).
+Such heterogeneous-agent models have become central to modern macroeconomics, see for example Cherrier, Duarte, and Sa\"{i}di \cite{CHERRIER2023104497}.
+As emphasized in \cite{kaplan2023price}, while representative agent models only allow stationary equilibria in which governments run primary surpluses, the models we consider have equilibria with primary deficits---a prominent feature of empirical data from the United States since 1970 and Japan.
 In such equilibria, the real interest rate on government debt $r$ is less than the growth rate of the economy $g$.

 Household heterogeneity is driven by idiosyncratic endowment shocks, which, together with the price-taking assumption of households, naturally lends itself to a mean-field game (MFG) interpretation.
 The MFG literature, initiated independently by Caines, Malhamé and Huang~\cite{HMC1,HMC2,HMC3,HMC4}, and Lasry and Lions~\cite{LL1,LL2,LL3}, motivates our two-step equilibrium construction: we first establish the well-posedness of the household problem for given prices and policies and then impose market clearing.
 This mirrors the fixed-point structure of MFGs (see Carmona and Delarue \cite{carmona2018probabilistic})---a connection we make explicit in Section \ref{ssec:MFG-connection}.